Everything you need to know about the L-2 Visa for L-1 dependents

 Change of L-2 visa status

 As an L-2 visa holder, you can apply to adjust your visa status to another visa such as an F-1 student visa, H-1/H-4 work visa or L-1 visa if you meet the specific visa requirements.
-If you’re working with an EAD, you may also ask your U.S. employer to sponsor you for an H-1B visa, for example.
+If you’re working with an EAD, you may also ask your U.S. employer to sponsor you for an H-1B visa.

 What happens if the L-1 visa holder changes their status?